Expectations for Trainees

 5. Be a responsible co-author: Circulate all presentations, publications, and posters to all co-authors at least one week (and preferably two weeks) prior to submission/presentation.
 This is particularly important for conference or invited presentations, to avoid delivering underdeveloped presentations that reflect poorly on the LAB, university, and, most of all, on you.
 Give your co-authors enough time to provide feedback on your work (or, in rare instances, to remove themselves as co-authors or suggest that your work is not ready for presentation).

-For order of authors, if you are lead author, follow these general expectations: Your name will appear first; your MA/PhD committee chair (who may also be the LAB Director or the PI of the project that generated the data) should appear last (the “senior” author position); if you have a second important mentor or leader of the project, their name should appear second; all remaining contributors should be ordered between first/second author and last author in declining order of their contribution to the paper (generally, writing weighs more heavily than analysis).
+Determining order of authors can be tricky.
+If you are lead author, follow these general expectations: Your name will appear first; your MA/PhD committee chair (who may also be the LAB Director or the PI of the project that generated the data) should appear last (the “senior” author position); if you have a second important mentor or leader of the project, their name should appear second; all remaining contributors should be ordered between first/second author and last author in declining order of their contribution to the paper (generally, writing weighs more heavily than analysis).
 Discuss inclusion and order of authors with the LAB Director early and allow plenty of time for adjustments to the author list.

 7. Be aware of departmental requirements for each stage of the MA/PhD as well as requirements that are unique to you: All students in our program share a foundation in biological anthropology that comes from similar coursework and qualifying exam requirements; however, you should not expect that your training will exactly replicate the experience of any other student.
 We provide mentorship and training that is uniquely tailored to each student’s interests and needs, culminating in unique dissertation research.
 You should seek information about the program’s general requirements from the LAB Director or Graduate Program Director, and take an active role in shaping your training to your interests and goals.